bhavin9695/TvShows/README.md

 ## Description

-This project is showing current airing tv shows in US using angular and typescript. it using rest api from http://www.tvmaze.com/api to fetch data.
+This project is showing currently airing tv shows in US using angular and typescript. it is using rest api from http://www.tvmaze.com/api to fetch data.

 ## Development server